Permafrost/TundraTN/README.md

     * `$status.done` is an optional user status to use for the bizdoc when delivery has completed successfully.
 Defaults to DONE.

+    * `$status.ignored` is an optional user status to use for the bizdoc when no delivery destination is provided.
+Defaults to IGNORED.

     * `$part` is an optional name of the bizdoc content part to be delivered.
       Defaults to the default content part when not specified (xmldata for XML